Volunteers are such an important part of making Bluesfest such a special event.

-Volunteers are required to commit to a $100 bond at first sign on in the form of a manual credit card swipe.
+You will be required to commit to a $100 bond as a volunteer when you sign on for your first shift in the form of a manual credit card swipe.

 The bond will only be charged in the event of misconduct and you are removed from the volunteer team.

 A bond commitment from volunteers helps to ensure we have a secure and honest volunteer team to help run the event and minimises disruptions for us all.